SmashedFrenzy16/SmashedFrenzy16/README.md

 What's New: InvenMania is in now truly under developement and Blender addons developement (and collaborations with CodeMaster7000 on that) has started!

-Note: I will also start developement of Godot game engine projects very soon.
+Note: I am starting Godot Game Engine projects and developing games in general.

 Another Note: I will start uploading scripts in the near future related to IoT and other cool things!
 So stay tuned and follow me for any updates!